-The DreamCloud’s comfort layers are all quilted together inside a euro-top.
+The DreamCloud Premier’s comfort layers are all quilted together inside a pillow-top.
 This consists of polyfill for cushioning, polyfoam, and gel-infused cooling memory foam.
 The result is a moderately conforming comfort system that provides great pressure relief to average weight sleepers.

 DreamCloud offers an impressive 365 sleep trial, allowing you to test the mattress for an entire year before committing to it.
 Additionally, they offer a lifetime limited warranty.
 Dreamcloud will ship anywhere in the US and provides white glove delivery for an additional fee.

 The Bottom Line.

 The Dreamcloud Premier has a ‘Medium Firm’ feel and thick comfort and support layers, providing the pressure relief and support required by most average weight sleepers.
 Further, this versatile construction caters to all sleep positions.
 The gel memory foam contours to the body to ease pressure points.
 Meanwhile, the 8-inch pocketed coil support core provides an even surface and tons of airflow.

 Average and heavyweight sleepers (130+ pounds).
 Though highly-recommended to average weight sleepers, the thick construction should provide sufficient contouring and support to heavier sleepers as well.

 Hot sleepers.
 Air circulates freely through the coil support core, while the gel memory foam layer is designed to enhance the breathability of the comfort layer.

 Couples.
 The bed is firm and responsive enough to provide a suitable surface for sex, plus the pocketed coils allow for decent motion isolation.